 Not sure when to register?
 Use the PSU Registration Calendar!
 And here's a helpful link to important dates for the each term, including course add and drop deadlines, final exams week, and more!Transfer students can check course equivalences for classes taken at local institutions through the uSelect Course Equivalence data base.
 Instructions about how to use uSelect can be found here.

-EAS 115 - Engineering Graphics - 3 Credits
+ME 120 - Introduction to Engineering - 3 Credits

 Credit to be arranged.
 Consent of instructor required.